wiamsuri/kube-resource-view/README.md

 ## License

-This project is licensed under the [MIT License](file:///Users/wattiamsuri/Projects/kube-resource-view/LICENSE).
+This project is licensed under the MIT License